markmi/acpphint/README.md

 - Later: add 2 such *.pg files.
 Adjust/rename a couple of others, adding time variants to the existing RAM ones as well.

-- Later: add a missing time *.gp file to go with a RAM one.
+- Later: Add a missing time *.gp file to go with a RAM one.

+- Later: Add FreeBSD libstdc++ data, no *.gp files yet.

 Changes
 - Adjust a FreeBSD libstdc++ makefile.\*'s for Running on a HoneyComb.